terenceboey/SIT-ITP-2211-SETeam-7-Social-Media-Analytics-Dashboard/README.md

-Social Media Data Analytics towards Healthcare Workers Dashboard Built with Python Dash Plotly by SIT-ITP-2211-SETeam-7
+# Social Media Data Analytics towards Healthcare Workers Dashboard
+### Built with Python Dash Plotly by SIT-ITP-2211-SETeam-7

-howcasing results from twitter data crawling, Sentiment Analysis,
+###### Showcasing results from twitter Data Crawling, Sentiment Analysis, Topic Modelling, Regression Analysis
-Topic Modelling,
-Regression Analysis

-# The largest heading
-## The second largest heading
-###### The smallest heading
+For full information on the dataset generated and used in the project please refer to here